codesharedot/quantum-resistant-ledger-price/README.md

-# bitkan price
+# pressone price

-Gets the bitkan price with Python (from JSON).
+Gets the pressone price with Python (from JSON).

 https://pythonbasics.org